 Keshet Association for the Aged in Tel Aviv Yaffo was established in 1981.
-It is a large public nonprofit organization aimed at providing services for the elderly in the Tel Aviv area through its two geriatric institutions and two day care centers.
+It is a large public nonprofit organization aimed at providing services for the elderly in the Tel Aviv area through its two geriatric institutions and day care centers.
 Keshet offers a wide spectrum of services for the elderly from their active days in the community to the last phase of their lives.

 Keshet Association for the Aged acts as a major player in providing community services for the elderly through fruitful cooperation with The Ministry of Health and Welfare, and Tel Aviv Municipal Social Services.
-Keshet is the first welfare organization in Israel to receive the ISO 9002 quality standard grade for the management of geriatric institutions and community services and has maintained a level of excellent service for over the years.
+Keshet is the first welfare organization in Israel to receive the ISO 9002 quality standard grade for the management of geriatric institutions and community services and has since maintained a level of excellent service over the years.

 In the city of Tel Aviv alone, there are over 80,000 elderly residents, over the age of 65, comprising 20% of the city’s population.
 Keshet aims at caring for that elderly population, with all its special needs.
 Keshet’s philosophy is to target the low-income elderly and provide aid.
-These low-income elderlies suffer from an chronic inability to thrive financialyl as limited Israel Social Security benefits are often not enough to buy the necessary food or drugs.
+These low-income elderlies suffer from a chronic inability to thrive financially as limited Israel Social Security benefits are often not enough to buy the necessary food or drugs.
 A large majority of the elderly do not have pensions since the law requiring pensions was not enacted until 2008.
 Additionally, a large segment of the elderly population in Israel is comprised of immigrants who did not suffice to accumulate benefits.

 As opposed to living in the community, Keshet Association for the Aged provides the entire spectrum of services that an elderly resident needs, either in a medical setting or day care in the community.

 Keshet operates two large and fully staffed geriatric medical centers – Tzahalon in Yaffo Tel Aviv and Givat Hashlosha in Petach Tikva.
 The centers have departments for the wheel chair ridden, demented and frail.
-These two large medical centers combined provide hands on professional medical car for nearly 700 elderly.
+These two large medical centers combined provide hands on professional medical care for nearly 1000 elderly.
 Both geriatric centers are supervised and licensed by the Ministry of Health and operate under a strict compliance to requirements of the Ministry of Health.

 Our staff includes, doctors, nurses, pharmacists, physiotherapists, dieticians, social workers, occupational therapists, speech therapists, physiotherapist’s aides, as well as local and overseas volunteers.
-The elderly receive 24 / 7 medical and nursing attention, something impossible in the community and not within their financial ability to purchase.
+The elderly receive 24 / 7 medical and nursing care, something impossible in the community and not within their financial ability to purchase.
 A dietician plans their meals according to updated blood tests.
 An occupational therapist plans activities that suit their cognitive or motoric abilities.
 In other words, it is an opportunity for the elderly to receive high end personalized care, regardless of their financial condition.

 Tzahalon Geriatric Center: is situated in the heart of Tel Aviv- Yaffo and provides services to over 300 residents.
 Tzahalon operated four wheelchair ridden departments and three departments for the demented elderly.